Equine Care & Management Level 1 £114.00 / £38.00

 - Self assessment throughout with optional final assignment for Certificate.

-- Have as much or as little contact with your tutor as you wish.
+- Have as much or as little contact with your tutor or the office as you wish.

 Who takes this course?

-Weekly horse riders, non-owners / experienced owners updating their skill level / horse sharers and loaners / prospective horse owners / first or second time owners / career changers / home educators.
-Discerning people who compare content before buying.
+Career changers /weekly horse riders & non-owners / experienced owners updating their skill level / horse sharers and loaners / prospective horse owners / first or second time owners / home educators.

-Based on the BHS Stages 1 to 2 theory.
+This comprehensive Level 1 course is based on the BHS Stages 1 to 2 theory.
 7 modules and assignments, loads of learning tasks and research projects.
 Friendly support by phone or email.
 Level 1 provides a much broader, more holistic, real life approach to horse care.
-It is not just the usual text book speak and unit by unit approach to learning for professional qualifications.
+It is not just the usual text book ‘speak’ with unit by unit approach to learning usually encountered with professional qualifications training courses.
+It is presented in normal conversational language in plain English and it really does cover a huge amount of information.

 - All completed by home study.

 - Print your course material if you wish.

 - The only equine course of this type with completely flexible completion date.

 - Option to achieve a Lingfield Certificate on completion of one final assignment.